frksteenhoff/cookingassistant/README.md

-# cookingassistant
+# CookingAssistant
-A webapp with recipes and unit converter for easy cooking!
+A Vue, TypeScript, Bootstrap webapp with different kinds of recipes made available in my online cook book for easy cooking anywhere!
+The application is in Danish, for now.

+Images and more recipes are added continuously.

-View the app here: <link missing>
+View the app here: [cookingassistant.herokuapp.com](https://cookingassistant.herokuapp.com/)

 ## Project setup
 ```